Glumboi/EZPerformanceMonitor/README.md

 Changed the NotifyIcon Contextmenu style

 # V1.4
--Added rounded corners to the loading screen and did some guality of life improvements
+- Added rounded corners to the loading screen and did some guality of life improvements

+# V2.0
+- Remade the GUI to make it feel more modern and look better

 # Features
--Usage graph for Ram, CPU and GPU
+- Usage graph for Ram, CPU and GPU

--Always ontop button
+- Always ontop button

--Notifyicon when minimizing
+- Notifyicon when minimizing

--Context menu when right clicking the Notifyicon
+- Context menu when right clicking the Notifyicon

--Splash/Loading screen
+- Splash/Loading screen